memgraph/docs/docs/database-functionalities/streams/kafka-streams.md

 transformation.
 To achieve that we can use the `CHECK STREAM` query.
 This query will consume the message from the last committed offset, but won't commit the offsets.
 That means you are free to play around with it, it won't have any permanent effect.
-For a freshly created stream there is probably no committed offset, so the `CHECK STREAM` query will wait for new message.
-By default the query will wait `30000` milliseconds (`30` seconds) and after that it will throw a timeout exception.
+For a freshly created stream. there is probably no committed offset, so the `CHECK STREAM` query will wait for new messages.
+By default, the query will wait `30000` milliseconds (`30` seconds) and after that, it will throw a timeout exception.
 To give us some more time, use a larger timeout, e.g.: `60000` milliseconds (`60` seconds):